 test of blood, breath, or urine (reduced to 90 days if the person is

-convicted of DWI or Test Refusal and had no prior implied consent revocations
+convicted of Test Refusal and had no prior implied consent revocations

 - cancelled and denied indefinitely as inimical to public safety, pending